mfaafm/dasher/README.md

 the keyword arguments of the decorator define the interactive widgets and the callback function must return what you want to show in the content container in the dashboard.

-Dasher provides a simple default layout with a navbar with the dashboard's title, a widget container providing the interactivity and the content container.
+Dasher provides a simple default layout consisting of a header with the dashboard's title, a widget container providing the interactivity and the content container.
 The only thing you need to do in the callback function is to process the input arguments (which correspond to the widgets) and to return a list of the plotly dash components that you want to appear in the content container!

 The interactive widgets are automatically generated based on the type of the keyword arguments of the decorator.
 For example, a string will result in an input field and a list will become a dropdown box.
-Dasher supports the same widgets abbreviations as [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/examples/Using%20Interact.html#Widget-abbreviations) ``interact``.
+Dasher supports the same widget abbreviations as [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/examples/Using%20Interact.html#Widget-abbreviations) ``interact``.

-Since the layout and the widget connections to the callback are taken care of by dasher, you can concentrate on what you to display on the dashboar!
+Since the layout and the widget connections to the callback are taken care of by dasher, you can concentrate on what you to display on the dashboard.
 As a result, generating a stunning interactive visualization becomes a matter of minutes!

 ### Supported widgets